 The Beginning of the caste system

 The religious theories explain how the four Varnas were founded, but they do not explain how the Jats in each Varna or the untouchables were founded.
-According the Rig Veda, the ancient Hindu book, the primal man – Purush – destroyed himself to create a human society.
+According to the Rig Veda, the ancient Hindu book, the primal man – Purush – destroyed himself to create a human society.
 The different Varnas were created from different parts of his body.
-The Brahmans were created from his head; the Kshatrias from his hands; the Vaishias from his thighs and the Sudras from his feet.
+The Brahmans were created from his head; the Kshatriyas from his hands; the Vaishyas from his thighs and the Sudras from his feet.
 The Varna hierarchy is determined by the descending order of the different organs from which the Varnas were created.
 Other religious theory claims that the Varnas were created from the body organs of Brahma, who is the creator of the world.

 The biological theory claims that all existing things, animated and inanimated, inherent three qualities in different apportionment.
 Sattva qualities include wisdom, intelligence, honesty, goodness and other positive qualities.
-Rajas include qualities like passion, pride, valour and other passionate qualities.
+Rajas include qualities like passion, pride, valor and other passionate qualities.
 Tamas qualities include dullness, stupidity, lack of creativity and other negative qualities.
 People with different doses of these inherent qualities adopted different types of occupation.

 The Aryans organized among themselves in three groups.
 The first group was of the warriors and they were called Rajayana, later they changed their name Rajayana to Kshatria.
 The second group was of the priests and they were called Brahmans.
 These two groups struggled politically for leadership among the Aryans.
-In this struggle the Brahmans got to be the leaders of the Aryan society.
+In this struggle, the Brahmans got to be the leaders of the Aryan society.
 The third group was of the farmers and craftsmen and they were called Vaisia.
 The Aryans who conquered and took control over parts of north India subdued the locals and made them their servants.
-In this process the Vaisias who were the farmers and the craftsmen became the landlords and the businessmen of the society and the locals became the peasants and the craftsmen of the society.
+In this process, the Vaishyas who were the farmers and the craftsmen became the landlords and the businessmen of the society and the locals became the peasants and the craftsmen of the society.

 The Religious form of Caste System

 In Hinduism there exists four castes arranged in a hierarchy.
-Anyone who does not belong to one of these castes is an outcast.
+Anyone who does not belong to one of these cases is an outcast.
 The religious word for caste is ‘Varna’.
 Each Varna has certain duties and rights.
 Each Varna members have to work in certain occupation which only that Varna members are allowed.
 Each Varna has certain type of diet.
 The highest Varna is of the Brahman.
 Members of this class are priests and the educated people of the society.
 The Varna after them in hierarchy is Kshatria.
 The members of this class are the rulers and aristocrats of the society.
 After them are the Vaisia.
 Members of this class are the landlords and businessmen of the society.
 After them in hierarchy are the Sudra.
 Members of this class are the peasants and working class of the society who work in non-polluting jobs.
 The caste hierarchy ends here.
 Below these castes are the outcasts who are untouchable to the four castes.
 These untouchables worked in degrading jobs like cleaning, sewage etc.

 This is the how the caste system is supposed to be in its religious form.
-But in reality it is much more complicated and different from its religious form.
+But in reality, it is much more complicated and different from its religious form.

-Caste system in modern India
+The caste system in modern India

-In modern India the term caste is used for Jat and also for Varna.
+In modern India, the term caste is used for Jat and also for Varna.
 The term, caste was used by the British who ruled India until 1947.
 The British who wanted to rule India efficiently made lists of Indian communities.
 They used two terms to describe Indian communities.
 Castes and Tribes.
 The term caste was used for Jats and also for Varnas.
-Tribes were those communities who lived deep in jungles, forests and mountains far away from the main population and also communities who were hard to be defined as castes for example communities who made a living from stealing or robbery.
-These lists, which the British made, were used later on by the Indian governments to create lists of communities who were entitled for positive discrimination.
+Tribes were those communities who lived deep in jungles, forests, and mountains far away from the main population and also communities who were hard to be defined as castes for example communities who made a living from stealing or robbery.
+These lists, which the British made, were used later on by the Indian governments to create lists of communities who were entitled to positive discrimination.

 The castes, which were the elite of the Indian society, were classified as high castes.
 The other communities were classified as lower castes or lower classes.
 The lower classes were listed in three categories.
 The first category is called Scheduled Castes.
-This category includes in it communities who were untouchables.
+This category includes it communities who were untouchables.
 In modern India, untouchability exists at a very low extent.
 The untouchables call themselves Dalit, meaning depressed.
-Until the late 1980s they were called Harijan, meaning children of God.
+Until the late 1980s, they were called Harijan, meaning children of God.
 This title was given to them by Mahatma Gandhi who wanted the society to accept untouchables within them.

 The second category is Scheduled Tribes.
-This category includes in it those communities who did not accept the caste system and preferred to reside deep in the jungles, forests and mountains of India, away from the main population.
+This category includes in it those communities who did not accept the caste system and preferred to reside deep in the jungles, forests, and mountains of India, away from the main population.
 The Scheduled Tribes are also called Adivasi, meaning aboriginals.

 The third category is called sometimes Other Backward Classes or Backward Classes.
 This category includes in it castes who belong to Sudra Varna and also former untouchables who converted from Hinduism to other religions.
 This category also includes in it nomads and tribes who made a living from criminal acts.

 Along with the central government, the state governments of India also follow a positive discrimination policy.
 Different states have different figures of communities entitled for positive discrimination based on the population of each state.
 Different state governments have different lists of communities entitled for positive discrimination.
-Sometimes a specific community is entitled for rights in a particular state but not in another state of India.
+Sometimes a specific community is entitled to rights in a particular state but not in another state of India.

-In the order of priority for a reserved place of the Backward Classes, candidate from the Scheduled castes is preferred over a candidate from the Scheduled Tribes who is preferred over a candidate from the other Backward Classes.
-As stated earlier Other Backward Classes are about 50% of India’s population but only 27% of the Other Backward Classes are entitled for positive discrimination according to central government policy.
+In the order of priority for a reserved place of the Backward Classes, candidate from the Scheduled Castes is preferred over a candidate from the Scheduled Tribes who is preferred over a candidate from the other Backward Classes.
+As stated earlier Other Backward Classes are about 50% of India’s population but only 27% of the Other Backward Classes are entitled to positive discrimination according to central government policy.
 Some Other Backward Classes communities are organizing politically to be recognized as Backward Classes entitled for positive discrimination.

 But with all this positive discrimination policy, most of the communities who were low in the caste hierarchy remain low in the social order even today.
 And communities who were high in the social hierarchy remain even today high in the social hierarchy.
-Most of the degrading jobs are even today done by the Dalits, while the Brahmans remain at the top of the hierarchy by being the doctors, engineers and lawyers of India.
+Most of the degrading jobs are even today done by the Dalits, while the Brahmans remain at the top of the hierarchy by being the doctors, engineers, and lawyers of India.